-The management of idiopathic constipation often requires a combination of nutritional, medical and behavioural, and occasionally surgical interventions.
+The management of idiopathic constipation requires a laxative and a combination of nutritional and behavioural, and occasionally surgical interventions23.

-Simple interventions such as making appropriate dietary changes and increasing fluid intake to soften the stool may be adequate and effective if constipation is recognised early.
 Faecal disimpaction of the bowel with laxatives is essential first-line management if the bowel is loaded with faeces.
 Faecal impaction is usually, although not always, signalled by the presence of overflow soiling.
 Examination of the abdomen (and sometimes rectum by a doctor) should be undertaken to determine the extent of the problem.